heroku/heroku-buildpack-php/README.md

 ========================

 This is a build pack bundling PHP and Nginx for Heroku apps.
-Includes additional extensions: apc, memcache, phpredis, mcrypt.
+Includes additional extensions: apc, memcache, memcached, phpredis, mcrypt.

 Configuration
 -------------